KSP-KOS/KOS/doc/source/structures/misc/kuniverse.rst

     :access: Get
     :type: :struct:`LoadDistance`.

     Get or set the default loading distances for vessels loaded in the future.
     Note: this setting will not affect any vessel currently in the universe for the current flight session.
 It will take effect the next time you enter a flight scene from the editor or tracking station, even on vessels that have already existed beforehand.
 The act of loading a new scene causes all the vessels in that scene to inherit these new default values, forgetting the values they may have had before.

-    (To affect the value on an already existing, already loaded vessel, you have to use the :LOADDISTANCE suffix of the Vessel structure.)
+    (To affect the value on a vessel already existing in the current scene you have to use the :LOADDISTANCE suffix of the Vessel structure.)

 .. attribute:: KUniverse:ACTIVEVESSEL